|Go to verse:|

 “seven pairs.”
 The Hebrew text of Genesis 7:2 simply repeats the number seven twice, and literally reads, “seven seven,” which in this context means “seven pairs” (cp.
 CJB; HCSB; NAB; NIV2011; NJB; NLT; NRSV; RSV).
 What the “seven seven” means is clarified by the words that follow.
 The Hebrew text reads more literally, “seven seven, a male and his mate.”
 So Genesis 7:2 should be understood to mean “seven males, seven females; a male and his mate.”
-Thus, there was to be seven males and seven females of each clean animal on the ark.
-There was also to be seven pairs of the different kinds of birds on the ark (Gen. 7:3).
-The tradition that the animals went on only in twos comes from misunderstanding Genesis 6:19, which says that “two” of each animal was put on the ark, but in that context the word “two” refers to “pairs,” not just “two” animals.
+Thus, there were to be seven males and seven females of each clean animal on the ark.
+There were also to be seven pairs of the different kinds of birds on the ark (Gen. 7:3).
+The tradition that the animals went on only in twos comes from misunderstanding Genesis 6:19, which says that “two” of each animal was put on the ark, but in that context, the word “two” refers to “pairs,” not just “two” animals.
 See commentary on Genesis 6:19, “pairs.”
 The fact that there were seven pairs of clean animals and birds on the ark also explains how Noah could get off the ark and sacrifice some of the clean animals and birds and still have animals and birds to reproduce the species (Gen. 8:20).(top)

 |Gen 7:3||- (top)|

-“In seven days I will cause it to rain on the earth for forty days and forty nights.”
+“In seven days I will cause it to rain on the earth for 40 days and 40 nights.”
 Noah and his family were on the ark for a year and ten days.
 They entered the ark on the seventeenth day of the second month of Noah’s six hundredth year (Genesis 7:11, 13) and left the ark on the twenty-seventh day of the second month (Genesis 8:14-19) of the six hundred first year (Genesis 8:13).
 We must keep in mind, however, that Noah and Israel used a lunar year, which is only 354 days, not 365 days, so a year and ten days lunar year is 364 days, or almost one solar year, which is the year that is used in most of the world today.

 A common misunderstanding of this time period comes from not seeing that there was a seven-day period before Noah entered the ark during which the loading of animals took place.
 Genesis 7:4 says, “In seven days I will cause it to rain,” and then Genesis 7:10 records “after seven days.”
 During the seven-day period, Noah was loading the ark as God had instructed in Genesis 7:1-4.
 Anyone who has moved can appreciate the seven-day period it took for Noah to load the ark.
 Noah started loading the ark on the tenth day of the second month, and went in himself on the seventeenth day.